tjf1dev/project-lite/README.md

 > This project is in **alpha**.
 Expect some things not working.

 > [!NOTE]
-> The client doesn't send your token to anyone.
+> The client doesn't send share your token with anyone.

 ## is it against tos of discord?
 > this client uses the Discord API to perform actions. discord does not allow this. use the client at your own risk

 ## Progress (current version)
 - Messaging